neurodatascience/QLS612-Overview/setup/mac.md

 brew install git
 ```

-(If you installed `git` through the Xcode Command Line Tools, that is fine, so you don't need to worry.)
+(If you already installed `git` through the Xcode Command Line Tools, that is fine, so you don't need to worry.)

 Verify the installation by running `git --version`: this time you should see something like `git version X.XX.X`.